sierrafoxtrot/timtam/README.md

 ## How to automatically login to Raspberry Pi text console as pi user.

 Step 1: Open a terminal session and edit inittab file.

 `sudo nano /etc/inittab`

-Step 2: Disable the getty program.
+Step 2: To disable the getty program, navigate to the following line in inittab

-Navigate to the following line in inittab `1:2345:respawn:/sbin/getty 115200 tty1`
+`1:2345:respawn:/sbin/getty 115200 tty1`

-And add a # at the beginning of the line to comment it out `#1:2345:respawn:/sbin/getty 115200 tty1`
+And add a # at the beginning of the line to comment it out

+`#1:2345:respawn:/sbin/getty 115200 tty1`

 Step 3: Add login program to inittab.
-Add the following line just below the commented line `1:2345:respawn:/bin/login -f pi tty1 </dev/tty1 >/dev/tty1 2>&1`
+Add the following line just below the commented line

+`1:2345:respawn:/bin/login -f pi tty1 </dev/tty1 >/dev/tty1 2>&1`

 This will run the login program with pi user and without any authentication